Types of Pacemakers

 If told that you need a pacemaker, it can be intimidating.
 You may be concerned about undergoing a pacemaker placement procedure or living with a permanent medical device.
 However, pacemakers are extraordinary tools that help support your heartbeat and keep you living well and enjoying a high quality of life.

-Here’s what you need to know about pacemakers, the different types of pacemakers available, and which heart conditions are generally supported using a pacemaker device.
+Here’s what you need to know about pacemakers, the different types available, and which heart conditions are generally supported using a pacemaker device.

 The Basics of Pacemakers